 - SPEED.
 Give us all the speed.
 If your framework is slowing down your site, you’ve got a problem.

-There’s the ubiquitous “Visual Composer” that gets bundled with a ton of themes out there, but goodness it’s cumbersome and just not pleasant to work with.
+Visual Composer (WP Bakery) might just be the one that’s been around longest as it’s been bundled with a huge number of ThemeForest themes.
+But goodness it’s cumbersome with its zillions of shortcodes.
 I know, a lot of people love it, but I’ve never been able to get any joy from it.

 For the purpose of this example, I used the Beaver Builder Agency version – the one we use in-house – but you’ll find many of the same features and versatility in the free version available on the WordPress.org plugin directory.

-Next we’ll look at styling the header.
+Next we’ll look at styling the module.

-Changing Row Settings
+Row Settings in Beaver Builder

 By hovering over a row you’ll display the row settings controls.
 Click on the wrench to open the row’s settings dialogue.